NLnetLabs/rpki-doc/source/routinator/initialisation.rst

 To see if Routinator has been initialised correctly and your firewall allows the required connections, it is recommended to perform an initial test run.
-You can do this by having Routinator print a validated ROA payload (VRP) list with the :subcmd:`vrps` sub-command, and using :option:`-v` to increase the log level to ``INFO`` to see if Routinator establishes rsync and RRDP connections as expected.
+You can do this by having Routinator print a validated ROA payload (VRP) list with the :subcmd:`vrps` subcommand, and using :option:`-v` to increase the log level to ``INFO`` to see if Routinator establishes rsync and RRDP connections as expected.

 .. code-block:: bash